Collector Grazyna Kulczyk reveals her new Muzeum Susch (an interview)

 Muzeum Susch 7 (c) Studio Stefano Graziani, Muzeum Susch, Art Stations Foundation CH

 Muzeum Susch 3(c) Studio Stefano Graziani, Muzeum Susch, Art Stations Foundation CH

 Stairs, 2016-17, Monika Sosnowska, courtesy the artist and Muzeum Susch, Art Stations Foundation CH.
 Photo (c) Studio Stefano Graziani, Muzeum Susch, Art Stations Foundation CH (1)

 Portrait of Grazyna Kulczyk

-We visited it last summer, when the restoration of the former Brewery in Susch was almost done, and we can say that the new Muzeum Susch (the word museum is written in Polish in this case) is a unique gem in the Engadin valley, nestled amid beautiful mountain scenery, not far from Not Vital and from Sent, where art dealer and collector Gian Enzo Sperone lives and works.
-If you also take into account the galleries in Zuoz (Monica de Cardens and Tschudi) and those in Sankt Moritz (Hauser and Wirth and Robilant + Voena), then the idea of Ms. Kulczyk to open a contemporary art museum in the mountains doesn’t seem at all bizarre.
+We visited it last summer, when the restoration of the former Brewery in Susch was almost done, and we can say that the new Muzeum Susch founded by collector Grazyna Kulczyk (the word museum is written in Polish in this case) is a unique gem in the Engadin valley, nestled amid beautiful mountain scenery, not far from Not Vital and from Sent, where art dealer and collector Gian Enzo Sperone lives and works.
+If you also take into account the galleries in Zuoz (Monica de Cardenas and Tschudi) and those in Sankt Moritz (Hauser and Wirth and Robilant + Voena), then the idea of Grazyna Kulczyk to open a contemporary art museum in the mountains doesn’t seem at all bizarre.
 On the contrary, it meets a widespread need to escape cliché and the ‘supermarket feeling’.
 Mega museums and art fairs come to look for you.
 But art is a discovery, and as such it implies research and spirit of adventure.
 These are the very same ingredients the Polish entrepreneur bets on, whose professional success has indeed begun from a former brewery.